Blackbaud-RyanSnedegar/SURLY/README.md

 ## Security?
  - Admin interface should be restricted to VPN endpoint ip ranges for access.
+ - API interface should be restricted to product ip ranges.
  - harden vm's to current standards for cloud hosts.

 ## Logs: